chucklapress/tipply/README.md

 of Hospitality employees.

-non logged in users can utilize a map by location name to locate an employee_create_view fill out an application for employment.
+non logged in users can utilize a map by location name to locate an employer fill out an application for employment.

 logged in user can check for current applicants, evaluate employee performance on a built set of metrics,